 - Advocate for improved health policies at the local, state and federal levels; and

-- Support the development of area nonprofits to advocate and serve.
+- Support the development of area nonprofits to advocate.

 The Partnership for Better Health’s advocacy efforts illustrate our dedication to being a responsible participant in the development of health policies.
 By electing the 501(h) option under the Internal Revenue Code, we are permitted to have an active voice in the policy process, and we carefully track and report our allowable spending related to legislative advocacy.

 Through the Community Policy & Engagement Committee, our staff, board and volunteers maintain regular contact with elected officials and other government representatives.
 The foundation also develops policy position papers on pressing health issues.
 Each paper is data-driven and based on current research, emerging national recommendations and the foundation’s own studies and taskforce recommendations.

 Visit the following links to our current policy position statements:

 Policy advocacy and systems change work are powerful tools in addressing the root issues of poor health.
 At the Partnership, we seek to build the capacity of local organizations to advocate for policy improvements.
 Frontline health and human service professionals are experts in understanding the barriers people face to living healthier lives.
 We encourage area nonprofits to share this expertise with local, state, and federal decision-makers.